-How To Take Good Dating Photos: Tips on Poses, Smiles, Facial Expressions, Angles, Cropping, Focal Distance, Wardrobe Colors, Eyes & Avoiding Intense Photos.
+How To Take Good Dating Photos: Tips on Poses, Smiles, Facial Expressions, Angles, Cropping, Focal Distance, Wardrobe Colors, Eyes.
+Online Dating Picture Tips

-As an online dating consultant in San Francisco, I have worked countless men and women on all aspects of their dating profiles over the years.
+As an online dating consultant and photographer in San Francisco, I have worked countless men and women on all aspects of their dating profiles over the years.
 Photos (particularly your main profile photo) will have the single biggest impact on your dating success and unfortunately many people self-sabotage their profiles with bad photos.
+(Check the contact page for upcoming travel schedule)

 In previous posts, I discussed the types of photos that generally perform well from an environmental and situational perspective as well as cliche photos that are typically boring, repetitive and hard to stand out from the competition.